-In Orlando, Andrae Bailey invited more than a dozen experts from around the country to speak to the city’s most influential people about homelessness and about the best ways of combating homelessness.
+Andrae Bailey, CEO of the Central Florida Commission on Homelessness, invited more than a dozen experts from around the country to speak to his community’s most influential leaders about homelessness and the best ways of combating homelessness.

-In addition, the Central Florida Partnership (Orlando’s local chapter of the Chamber of Commerce) sponsored two major trips in a 3-year period for civic and business leaders in Orlando who were interested in witnessing firsthand the most innovative methods for dealing with the homeless problem.
-Bailey himself visited 14 cities during the first six months as CEO of the Homeless Commission in order to meet with leaders in those cities that were making the most progress toward ending homelessness.
+In addition, the Central Florida Partnership sponsored two trips in a 3-year period for civic and business leaders in the city who were interested in visiting other communities where the most innovative methods of dealing with homelessness were producing the most prolific results.
+Bailey himself visited 14 cities during the first six months as CEO to meet with leaders in those cities that were making the most progress toward ending homelessness.

 DYNAMIC #5: FINANCIAL ASSESSMENT

 The careful analysis of ongoing expenditures and future financial needs